 Our main use is when we get coughs, fevers or body pain.
 If you've ever taken a natural cough syrup, it has no doubt contained elderberry as a main ingredient.
 Elder relax bronchial spasms, making them very useful for treating upper respiratory infections..
 Elderberry may help treat cold and flu symptoms by reducing congestion and possibly making you sweat more.
 One study suggested that using a standardized elderberry extract, Sambucol, could shorten the duration of flu by about 3 days.

-You can buy a bottle of elderberry syrup in the store but these usually cost between $12-$16 for a very small 8 oz bottle.
 This recipe makes about 32 oz and the bags you buy of all the ingredients will last you quite a while and make PLENTY of batches!
-Store bought syrup also contains honey in their ingredients and not everyone wants to use honey.
-You can either use coconut nectar, maple or agave syrup.
-I buy almost all of the ingredients on Amazon!
+If you don't want to use honey, you can use coconut nectar, maple or agave syrup.
+I buy a lot of the ingredients locally or on Amazon!

 ADULTS: There is no standard dose of elderberry syrup.
 For colds and flu, I take 1 tsp a couple times a day until I feel better.
 Usually only 2 days.